-The Cokesbury campus bookstore in Richmond Hall serves members of the Richmond Theological Consortium and the surrounding area.
-Cokesbury provides students, faculty, staff and clergy a 20 percent discount on most book purchases.
-The Cokesbury charge account is offered interest free and without carrying charges.
-Cokesbury also accepts cash, checks, and major credit cards.
+The Union Presbyterian Seminary campus bookstore in Richmond Hall, Chapter & Verse, serves members of the Richmond Theological Consortium and the wider Richmond community.
+Students, faculty, and seminary staff receive a 20 percent discount on most book purchases.
+Clergy and alumni receive a 15% discount.